qiwi/primitive-storage/README.md

 ```

 #### `Persistent`
-It's very simple: if `path` property declared in opts, data is persisted.
+It's very simple: if `path` property declared in opts, data is being persisted.